 That’s particularly true for the lists below.
 Some of the words listed are very common, but others you won’t need till you’re an intermediate/advanced learner

-Whatever you do, don’t let gender – or mutations – get in the way of enjoying the language as you learn.
+Whatever you do, don’t let Welsh noun gender – or Welsh mutations – get in the way of enjoying the language as you learn.

 Remember, natives sometimes make mistakes or are unsure of the gender.